jyangfsu/SRB_Spatiotemporal_Sulfate/README.md

 This repository contains the data, code, and documentation supporting the study:

-**"Unraveling Spatio-Temporal Variability of Water Geochemistry and Sulfate Sources in a Multi-Tributary River System"**
-Submitted to *Journal of Hydrology*.
+Su et al., 2025. **"Unraveling Spatio-Temporal Variability of Water Geochemistry and Sulfate Sources in a Multi-Tributary River System"**, submitted to *Journal of Hydrology*.

 ## 🧭 Overview